chriszero/ED-Router/Readme.md

 ED-Route is a companion app for Elite: Dangerous.
 Standalone or as VoiceAttack plugin.
 I've created the app primary as a helper for deepspace exploration in VR (Rift/Vive)

-ALPHA version! use for testing only!
+BETA version!
+You might have bugs.

 ## Installing ED-Router